No-Code vs Low-Code vs AI App Builders: Complete Comparison Guide

 Compliance has become a real differentiator.
 For teams operating in the EU, GDPR-compliant hosting and data residency aren't checkboxes - they eliminate entire categories of tools from consideration.
 Platforms with European infrastructure have a structural advantage in regulated industries that US-only hosting can't easily match.

-Every platform on this list is either free to start or cheap enough to experiment with.
-Take advantage of that.
+Every platform on this list is either free to start or cheap enough to experiment without writing code.
+Take advantage of those AI assistants.

-Pick a small but realistic project — an approval workflow, a client portal, an inventory tracker — and build it on two or three platforms.
-Not a toy example.
+Pick a small but realistic project - an approval workflow, a client portal, an inventory tracker - and build it on two or three platforms.
+Something with accessibility for business users.
 Something close enough to your actual needs that you'll bump into the edges.

 Then pay attention to what happened: How long to a working first version?
 How many iterations before it was genuinely usable?
 What broke when you tried to export or extend?
 What does the cost projection look like at 10x your current scale?